5 FAM 460

 5 FAM 467.1 Purpose

 a.
-The policy contained herein is in response to the federal mandate prescribed in the Office of Management and Budget’s Memorandum (OMB) 06-19, with revisions set forth in OMB Memorandum M-18-02.
+The policy contained herein is in response to the federal mandate prescribed in the Office of Management and Budget’s Memorandum (OMB) 17-12, with revisions set forth in OMB Memorandum M-20-04.
 The policy requires agencies to report all cyber incidents involving PII to US-CERT and non-cyber incidents to the agency’s privacy office within one hour of discovering the incident.
-Additionally, this policy complies with the requirements of OMB Memorandum 07-16, “Safeguarding Against and Responding to the Breach of PII,” that all agencies develop and implement a breach notification policy.
+Additionally, this policy complies with the requirements of OMB Memorandum 17-12, “Preparing for and Responding to a Breach of Personally Identifiable Information,” that all agencies develop and implement a breach notification policy.

 b.
 As outlined in 5 FAM 463, the term Breach Response Policy includes all aspects of a privacy incident/breach relating to the reporting, responding to, and external notification of individuals affected by a privacy breach/incident.

 c.
-The breach reporting procedures located on the privacy division Website describe the procedures an individual must follow when responding to a suspected or confirmed compromise of PII.
+The breach reporting procedures located on the Privacy Office Website describe the procedures an individual must follow when responding to a suspected or confirmed compromise of PII.

 5 FAM 467.2 Policy

 a.
-The Department’s Breach Response Policy is that all cyber incidents involving PII must be reported by DS/CIRT to US-CERT while all non-cyber PII incidents must be reported to the Privacy Division within one hour of discovering the incident.
-This requirement is in compliance with the guidance set forth in Office of Management Budget Memorandum M-06-19 with revisions set forth in OMB M-18-02.
+The Department’s Breach Response Policy is that all cyber incidents involving PII must be reported by DS/CIRT to US-CERT while all non-cyber PII incidents must be reported to the Privacy Office within one hour of discovering the incident.
+This requirement is in compliance with the guidance set forth in Office of Management Budget Memorandum M-17-12 with revisions set forth in OMB M-20-04.

 b.
 If an incident contains classified material it also is considered a "security incident".
 Reporting requirements and detailed guidance for security incidents are in 12 FAM 550, Security Incident Program.

 c.
-Except in cases where classified information is involved, the office responsible for a breach, as determined by the director, Office of Information Programs and Services (A/GIS/IPS), is required to conduct an administrative fact-finding task to obtain all pertinent information relating to the breach.
+Except in cases where classified information is involved, the office responsible for a breach is required to conduct an administrative fact-finding task to obtain all pertinent information relating to the breach.
 The Bureau of Diplomatic Security (DS) will investigate all breaches of classified information.
 Additionally, the responsible office is required to complete all appropriate response elements (risk assessment, mitigation, notification and remediation) to resolve the case.
-The IPS Director has the final authority to determine that all breach response action items have been completed and that the case can be closed.

 d.
-The Department’s Privacy Division (A/GIS/PRV) is responsible to provide oversight and guidance to offices in the event of a breach.
+The Department’s Privacy Office (A/GIS/PRV) is responsible to provide oversight and guidance to offices in the event of a breach.

 5 FAM 467.3-1 Purpose